The following sections provide details for

 As a result the comma is ignored as an operator.

-This metric is calculated before preprocessing, so as to account
+When this metric is calculated before preprocessing, keywords occuring in

-keywords occuring in function-like macros to the corresponding macro.
+function-like macros are accounted to the corresponding macro.

 As a result C keywords used during preprocessing as identifiers,